Nebraska Department of Environment and Energy

 • McCook: Premier Energy is proposing to build the George Norris Solar Plant.

-• McCool Junction: EDF Renewables is planning a 310–megawatt solar facility west and south of McCool Junction in York County.
+• McCool Junction: The Omaha Public Power District is assessing the viability of a solar project known as K–Junction.
+The 310,000–kilowatt (310–megawatt) solar facility is planned to be west and south of McCool Junction in York County.
 It would have the ability to generate enough power for 100,000 homes.

 • Murray: Boulevard Associates, LLC, a subsidiary company of Florida–based NextEra Energy, Inc., is planning a 320–megawatt solar facility in Cass County and Murray.
 It would be situated on 2,500 acres with Church Road the northern boundary and Nebraska Highway 1 the southern boundary.
 On the east, the boundary would be 12th Street and 42nd on the west.
 It would have the capacity to power 44,000 homes.
 It would interconnect to the Omaha Public Power District (OPPD) transmission system through the OPPD electrical grid.